 The Hubert "Hub" Vogelmann Fund

 In the landscape of academia, the Field Naturalist Program travels a unique and innovative route.
-We begin by selecting no more than six talented and promising individuals.
-They benefit from a demanding and specialized curriculum designed to produce conservationists in the mold of John Muir, Aldo Leopold, Rachel Carson and Hubert W. "Hub" Vogelmann.
+We begin by selecting no more than eight talented and promising individuals.
+They benefit from a demanding and specialized curriculum designed to produce conservationists in the mold of John Muir, Aldo Leopold, Rachel Carson and, most certainly, Hubert W. "Hub" Vogelmann.

 Hub Vogelmann, a renowned scientist and conservationist here at the University of Vermont, recognized the essential value of basic research.
 His own research, for example, established that acid rain and other pollutants contributed to forest declines in the Green Mountains of Vermont.
 After publishing his findings in respected journals, Vogelmann might have retreated to one of his favorite fishing holes.
 Yet this scientist sought no respite.
 He sought results.